Equity, Diversity, and Inclusion in EngSci

 Your Role

-No matter your background or identity, we are all responsible for treating each other with respect and support, and to speak up when we witness disrespectful behavior.
+No matter your background or identity, we’re all responsible for treating each other with respect and support—whether in person or online—and to speak up when we witness disrespectful behavior.

-Be curious and educate yourself through U of T Engineering’s tookits.
-You’re going to meet people who are not like you or who are from places very different from your home community.
-Use this chance to learn from them and about their experiences.
-This will help you grow as a person and as an engineer, and will help you avoid misunderstandings, e.g., while doing teamwork.
+Be curious and educate yourself through U of T Engineering’s cultural competencies toolkits.
+You’re going to meet people who aren’t like you or who are from places very different from your home community.
+Use this chance to learn from them about their experiences and perspective.
+This’ll help you grow as a person and as an engineer and will help you avoid misunderstandings.
 U of T Engineering has many ways for you to learn about the experiences of your classmates from different backgrounds.
-(E.g., check out the Black Cultural Competencies Toolkit (BCCT) or the Indigenous Cultural Competencies Toolkit (ICCT)).
+Check out the Black Cultural Competencies Toolkit (BCCT) or the Indigenous Cultural Competencies Toolkit (ICCT).

-Get involved in student groups, technical projects or social initiatives that promote equity, diversity and inclusion.
-Join the Engineering Equity, Diversity, and Inclusion Action Group
+Join student groups, technical projects or social initiatives that promote equity, diversity and inclusion.
+Take a look at our EDI – Related Groups page.

 Above all, be respectful, supportive, and inclusive of all your peers in engineering to help make this community even better.

-All of us can play a part in calling out disrespectful actions.
+All of us play a part in calling out disrespectful actions.
 We encourage you to speak up.
-There are several ways you can make a confidential (and anonymous) disclosure about bias, discrimination, harassment, or unprofessionalism.
+There are several ways you can raise a concern about bias, discrimination, harassment, or unprofessionalism.

-Sharing this information helps us not only to address specific incidents, but also to better understand where there are recurring issues or gaps in education, supports, etc.
+Sharing this information helps us not only to address specific incidents, but also to better understand where there are recurring issues or gaps in education, or supports.

-If you happen to experience or witness potential incident(s) of discrimination, harassment or harmful unprofessionalism in our community, you can choose your level of involvement:
+If you experience or witness potential incident(s) of discrimination, harassment, or harmful unprofessionalism in our community, you can choose your level of involvement:

 To learn more, visit the Faculty’s EDI page and EngSci’s EDI page.
-If you are a member of an underrepresented group we hope that the resources highlighted in our other EDI post are helpful for finding community and support.
+If you’re a member of an underrepresented group we hope that the resources highlighted in our other EDI post are helpful for finding community and support.